Questions & Answers

 How do you work with clients from a distance?

-Among my top 150 clients, 15% live outside of Indiana*.
-This is a growing part of my business.
+Among my top 150 clients, 20% live outside of Indiana.* This is a growing part of my business.
 I use a secure web-based site to conduct meetings.
 Typically, a face-to-face meeting is initially necessary in the process.
 But once the relationship is established, it is easy to provide exceptional service through web-based meetings, emails, and phone calls.
-If you would like to read more about my security steps, and this process, click here: Security Issues.
-If you would like to read more about this topic, click here: Out of State Clients. *Based on January 2012 Client List.
+I think I'm good at web-based meetings. *Based on April 2020 Client List.

 What do the initials after your name mean?